Bisons Game Notes - Buffalo at Toledo (7:05 p.m.)

 Today's Game

-This evening, the Bisons begin their first three-game series with the Toledo Mud Hens in the 2019 season.
-The Herd will round out this week's road trip with a three-game set against the Clippers in Columbus before an off day on 8/12.
+This evening, the Bisons play game two of their three-game series with the Toledo Mud Hens.
+The Herd will round out this week's six-game road trip with a three-game set against the Clippers in Columbus before an off day next Monday.

 Buffalo and Toledo are meeting for the first of two series in the 2019 season.
 The two teams were evenly split at three games each after winnings a series a piece in 2018.
 The teams will meet for the second, and final time the season in Buffalo 8/13-8/15.